 Nick Caistor is a translator, journalist and author of non-fiction books.
 He has translated some 40 books from Spanish and Portuguese.
 These include works by Paulo Coelho, Alan Pauls, Martin Kohan, Eduardo Mendoza, Juan Marsé and Manuel Vázquez Montalban.
-He has twice been awarded the Valle-Inclán prize for translation, while his recent short biography of Che Guevara was praised as “a biography of Che Guevara for grown-ups.”
+He has twice been awarded the Valle-Inclán prize for translation, while his short book on Che Guevara was praised as “a biography of Che Guevara for grown-ups.”
 He has also published a “Critical Life” of the Mexican poet Octavio Paz and a cultural history of Mexico City.
-He has recently published a study of the Cuban leader Fidel Castro, and is translating several of the new generation of Argentinian writers.
-As a journalist, he has presented and produced many programs on Britain’s Radio 4 and the BBC World Service, and contributes regularly to the TLS and Guardian.
+As a journalist, he has presented and produced programs on Britain’s Radio 4 and the BBC World Service, and contributes to the TLS and Guardian.
 Nick lives in Norwich, England with his wife, Amanda Hopkinson.